yvesfopa77/orizonptdataflow/README.md

  1. Launch the application on Android device, approve the permissions requests.
  2. Make sure Arduino board is on.
- 3. Once the application starts, it will scan for all reachable BLE device in the near, Arduino board should be listed with the name `ORIZON_TERMINAL`, click on connect to connect to it and you will see available "BLE characteristics" listed.
+ 3. Once the application starts, it will scan for all reachable BLE device in the near, Arduino board should be listed with the name `YLIQO_TERMINAL`, click on connect to connect to it and you will see available "BLE characteristics" listed.
 Select the `7DEF8317-7300-4EE6-8849-46FACE74CA2A"` service and click on notify to start listening on strings sent from Arduino board (via connected Arduino IDE console)

 ![Android BLE app](Android%20BLE%202024-08-21%20232351.png)